pagekit/docs/basics/packages.md

 ],
 ```

+<a name="nodes"></a>
 ### `nodes`: Register Nodes for the Site Tree

 Nodes are similar to routes with the main difference that they can be dragged around in the Site Tree View and therefore dynamically result in a calculated route.

+When you have added a Node, it will be available in the Site Tree.
+Click the *Add Page* button to see the Dropdown of all available Node types.

 ```php
 'nodes' => [